jollyjinx/ZFS-TimeMachine/README.md

 How it works
 ------------

-- the script creates a snapshot on the source pool every time it is called.
+- the script creates a snapshot on the source dataset every time it is called.
-- then it figures out the last snapshot on the destination pool that matches to one on the source pool.
+- then it figures out the last snapshot on the destination dataset that matches to one on the source dataset.
 - it sends the snapshot from the source to the destination.
 - removes old snapshots on the source - it keeps just n-snapshots.
 - removes old snapshots on the destination - time machine fashion : 5min/last day, 1 hour last week, 1 day last 3 months, 1 week thereafter